Contact Us Today (424) 372-3112

 Step 6 – Perception vs. reality

-The defense lawyer needs to be perceived as a heavy hitter in the courtroom, but a nice person nonetheless.
-This perception would not matter if the case were not being tried on television or on the internet, but it makes a big difference in a highly publicized case.
+The defense lawyer needs to be perceived as a heavy hitter in the courtroom but a nice person nonetheless.
+This perception would not matter if the case were not being tried on television or the internet, but it makes a big difference in a highly publicized case.

-A celebrity case is the dirty laundry on which the world loves to feast, and the lawyer needs to balance the perception of going for the jugular against prosecution witnesses, with the gentleness and sensitivity of a caregiver when dealing her client.
+A celebrity case is a dirty laundry on which the world loves to feast, and the lawyer needs to balance the perception of going for the jugular against prosecution witnesses with the gentleness and sensitivity of a caregiver when dealing with her client.

 Conclusion